raspberrypilearning/secret-agent-chat/worksheet.md

 		save_file(filename, ciphertext)
 	```

-1. If they choose option3, then you need to get the name of the sheet used to encrypt the file and the name fo the file to be decrypted.
+1. If they choose option3, then you need to get the name of the sheet used to encrypt the file and the name for the file to be decrypted.
 The file can then be opened, decrypted and the contents printed out.

 	```python
 	elif choice == '3':